 Is Your First Grader Struggling with Reading?

-You just found out that your first grader struggling with reading.
+Your first grader is struggling with reading.
 How can this be?
 The school journey has just begun.
 Then the line after that goes something like this, “Your child needs to read more.”
-One reason that your first grader may be struggling is because they haven’t been provided the skills needed to read words, much less work on comprehension.
+One reason that your first grader may be struggling is that they haven’t been provided the skills needed to read words, much less work on comprehension.

 “The simple truth was that a child when confronted by a word and a picture, will look at the picture first.
 The more attractive the picture, the more it will interfere with learning.”